drkvogel/retrasst/notes/big-list.md

 ### chunk finished

 At the end of chunk, check if the chunk is actually finished (no REFERRED vials).
 If finished:
-    * Require user to sign off
+    * Require user to sign off-
     * update cryo store records
     * calculate if there are any empty boxes
     * create tick list or switch list of boxes, empty/otherwise